the-modem-distro/pinephone_modem_sdk/README.md

 #### Documentation
-I'm really bad at documentation, but you have some docs [here](./docs)
+I'm really bad at documentation, but you have some docs [here](./docs) I have a WIP site for this too [The Modem Distro](https://themodemdistro.com)

 #### Donations
 If you want, you can buy me a coffee [ko-fi](https://ko-fi.com/biktorgj)/[liberapay](https://liberapay.com/biktorgj/donate)